 d.
-Revaluation of Land and Buildings
+Revaluation of land and buildings and investment property

 The Bank measures its land and buildings at revalued amounts with changes in fair value being recognized in the statement of comprehensive income.
 The Bank engages independent valuation specialists to determine fair value of its land and buildings.
 The valuators use judgement in the application of valuation techniques such as replacement costs, capitalization of potential rentals and the market price of comparable properties, as applicable in each case.